How to Ride the UNCW Seahawk Shuttle

 Each shuttle is equipped with a Passenger Code of Conduct that is posted behind the driver.
 The information in the Code of Conduct contains, but is not limited to, the following:

-Eating, with the exception of small snacks, smoking (including use of electronic cigarettes), tobacco products and open containers of alcohol are prohibited on Wave buses.
-Drinking is permitted on the bus; however, drinks must be in a container with a secure lid.
+Eating, drinking, smoking (including use of electronic cigarettes), tobacco products and open containers of alcohol are prohibited on all Wave vehicles.
 Pets are prohibited in Wave vehicles and facilities; however, service animals are permitted.
 Firearms are prohibited from Wave Transit vehicles and facilities.
 Items such as automotive batteries, gasoline or equipment that contains gasoline, and any other item that may be hazardous are prohibited from Wave vehicles.
-If you are unsure of an item you wish to bring on the bus, please call 343-0106 for specific instructions.
+If you are unsure of an item you wish to bring on the bus, please call (910) 343-0106 for specific instructions.
 Wave Transit is not responsible for lost items.